 With this in mind, Main Line Health hospitals have set out to educate and check-in with mothers about the emotional support they may require in the days ahead after a newborn arrives.

-“As part of an initiative being taken across the country to assist women in meeting their physical and emotional needs after childbirth, we have begun administering the Edinburgh Postnatal Depression Scale screening tool to all moms during their hospital stay,” says Liz Bland, LCSW, Program Manager for the Women’s Emotional Wellness Center (WEWC) at Main Line Health Center in Newtown Square.
+“As part of an initiative being taken across the country to assist women in meeting their physical and emotional needs after childbirth, we have begun administering the Edinburgh Postnatal Depression Scale screening tool to all moms during their hospital stay,” says Liz Bland, LCSW, Program Manager for the Women’s Emotional Wellness Center (WEWC) at Main Line Health Newtown Square.